🤔 MEDIUM

 Question 6

-Which antidiabetic drug may cause weight gain?
+Which antidiabetic drugs may cause weight gain?
+(Select 3)

 A